telerik/fiddler-everywhere-docs/get-started/quickstart-macos.md

 In this step you'll register by creating your unified Telerik account and become a trial user.

 1. Launch the Fiddler Everywhere application.
-Follow the **Sign in** link.
+Follow the **Sign in or create an account** link.

 1. On the **Enter Your Email to Sign in or Create an Account** screen, enter the requested information.
 The email you provide here will be later on used by your collaborators for sharing sessions, collections, and notifications.